jonatelintelo/resnet-based-speaker-recognition/doc/honour-code.md

 We want every group to be able to use GPU resources provided in the CSEDU compute cluster.
 Therefore, we ask everyone to honour these rules:

 * Do **not** `ssh` into `cn47` and/or `cn48` directly to run any experiments.
 This leads to other programs crashing due to e.g. out of memory errors, and this way the resources on the cluster cannot be allocated (fairly).
-* Your group should only have one running job at a time.
+* Your group should only have one long-running job at a time.
   * If you submit an [array job](https://slurm.schedmd.com/job_array.html), you must use a parallelism of `1`, by using `%1` in e.g. `#SBATCH --array=0-4%1`.
-* Your jobs can use a maximum of 6 CPUs, 16 GB memory, and 1 GPU.
+* Your jobs can use a maximum of 6 CPUs, 15 GB memory, and 1 GPU.
   * This can be controlled with the `SBATCH` parameters below
     ```
     #SBATCH --gres=gpu:1       # this value may not exceed 1
-    #SBATCH --mem=10G          # this value may not exceed 16
+    #SBATCH --mem=10G          # this value may not exceed 15
     #SBATCH --cpus-per-task=6  # this value may not exceed 6
     ```
-* Your jobs time-out after at most 24 hours.
+* Your jobs time-out after at most 48 hours.
 However, we ask everyone to **aim** for a maximum of 12 hours for most jobs.
   * This can be controlled with `#SBATCH --time=12:00:00`
   * If you have evidence that you need to train for longer than 12 hours, be fair, and restrict your usage afterwards.
   * If you train for longer than 12 hours, make sure that you can argue why this was necessary.